-This capstone practicum of 200 clock hours will focus on strategies for overall school improvement in the student's educational community, and will build off of action research conducted in the course work/practicum completed for the four MA standards.
+This capstone practicum of 100 hours will focus on strategies for overall school improvement in the student's educational community, and will build off of action research conducted in the course work/practicum completed for the five MA standards.
 The three seminars attached to the practicum will be used to discuss issues and gain additional insights from peers seeking the same license and their university coach/supervisor.
 Action research activities that tie earlier research together are required.
-Please Note: Students following the Supervisor/Director track may replace EA969 with a 3-credit elective, with coordinator approval.
+Course should be taken with EA 929.

-EA-968 Educational Leadership Capstone Practicum & Seminar High School
+EA-968 Practicum in Educational Leadership Capstone: Grades 5-12